Dear Vito and Carmela Andolini

 Per your request, KHIS performed a home inspection on the residence located at the above property.123 Hawaiiana St, Kilauea, HI 96761

-This report is provided by CONTRACT AGREEMENT for the client whose name appears on the report and is the property of Kauai Home Inspection Services (KHIS) for the exclusive use of the client.
+This report is provided by CONTRACT AGREEMENT for the client whose name appears on the report and is the property of Kauai Home Inspection Services (KHIS) for the exclusive use of the client for the acquisition of the property.
 The terms of the use of the report are detailed in the CONTRACT AGREEMENT.
-Unauthorized use of the report by any 3rd party for the acquisition of the property is strictly prohibited.
+Unauthorized use of the report by any 3rd party for the acquisition of the property without the written consent of the client whose name appears on the report is strictly prohibited.
 Any 3rd party who uses this report does so at their own risk.

 The Inspection: